 Acadia Silver Bullion Coins

-The 2012 Acadia Silver Bullion Coin will be released as the third issue in 2012 as a part of the the US Mint’s America the Beautiful Silver Bullion Coin® Program.
+The 2012 Acadia Silver Bullion Coin was released on July 30, 2012 as the third issue that year of the the US Mint’s America the Beautiful Silver Bullion Coin® Program.
 The bullion coin also marks the thirteenth for the program which debuted in 2010 and features coins struck from five ounces of .999 fine silver to a diameter of three inches.

 2012 Acadia Silver Coin Values